tayylorngo/Amazing-Memory-Game/README.md

 - [X] Player can add up to 8 buttons
 - [X] Player can remove buttons (minimum 2 buttons)
+- [X] Player can see their score as they play
 - [X] Player can enable mistakes, so the player can lose after 3 strikes.
+- [X] Player can see the number of attempts they have remaining.
 - [X] Player can enable hard mode which increases playback speed 10% each turn.

 ## Video Walkthrough